Boris Pasternak: Legacy

 After Pasternak's death, Ivinskaya was arrested for the second time, with her daughter, Irina Emelyanova.
 Both were accused of being Pasternak's link with Western publishers and of dealing in hard currency for Doctor Zhivago.
 All of Pasternak's letters to Ivinskaya, as well as many other manuscripts and documents, were seized by the KGB.
 The KGB quietly released them, Irina after one year, in 1962, and Olga in 1964.
 By this time, Ivinskaya had served four years of an eight-year sentence, in retaliation for her role in Doctor Zhivago's publication.
 In 1978, her memoirs were smuggled abroad and published in Paris.
 An English translation by Max Hayward was published the same year under the title A Captive of Time: My Years with Pasternak.

 Ivinskaya was rehabilitated only in 1988.
 After the dissolution of the Soviet Union, Ivinskaya sued for the return of the letters and documents seized by the KGB in 1961.
 The Russian Supreme Court ultimately ruled against her, stating that "there was no proof of ownership" and that the "papers should remain in the state archive".
 Ivinskaya died of cancer on 8 September 1995.
 A reporter on NTV compared her role to that of other famous muses for Russian poets: "As Pushkin would not be complete without Anna Kern, and Yesenin would be nothing without Isadora, so Pasternak would not be Pasternak without Olga Ivinskaya, who was his inspiration for Doctor Zhivago.".

 Meanwhile, Boris Pasternak continued to be pilloried by the Soviet State until Mikhail Gorbachev proclaimed Perestroika during the 1980s.

 In 1980, an asteroid was named 3508 Pasternak after Boris Pasternak.

 In 1988, after decades of circulating in Samizdat, Doctor Zhivago was serialized in the literary journal Novy Mir.

 In December 1989, Yevgenii Borisovich Pasternak was permitted to travel to Stockholm in order to collect his father's Nobel Medal.
 At the ceremony, acclaimed cellist and Soviet dissident Mstislav Rostropovich performed a Bach serenade in honor of his deceased countryman.

-A 2009 book by Ivan Tolstoi reasserts claims that British and American intelligence officers were involved in ensuring Pasternak's Nobel victory; another Russian researcher, however, disagreed.
-When Yevgeny Borisovich Pasternak was questioned about this, he responded that his father was completely unaware of the actions of Western intelligence services.
-Yevgeny further declared that the Nobel Prize caused his father nothing but severe grief and harassment at the hands of the Soviet State.

 The Pasternak family papers are stored at the Hoover Institution Archives, Stanford University.
 They contain correspondence, drafts of Doctor Zhivago and other writings, photographs, and other material, of Boris Pasternak and other family members.

 Since 2003, during the first presidency of Vladimir Putin, the novel Doctor Zhivago has entered the Russian school curriculum, where it is read in the 11th grade of secondary school.